Wall Street holds steadier as bond yields and bitcoin stabilize

 Bitcoin, which tumbled below $85,000 on Monday as bond yields worldwide marched higher, pulled back above $91,000.
 That helped stocks of several crypto-related companies bounce back from sharp slides on Monday.

-Strategy climbed 8.1% and more than made up for Monday's loss.
-Coinbase Global gained 3.2%, and Robinhood Markets rose 3.9% to recover much of their drops from the day before.
+Strategy climbed 5.8% and more than made up for Monday’s loss.
+Coinbase Global gained 1.3%, and Robinhood Markets rose 2.2% to recover some of their drops from the day before.

 What comes after that for the Fed, though, is uncertain.
 The Fed has already cut its overnight interest rate twice this year in hopes of shoring up a slowing job market.
 But lower rates can fan inflation higher, and inflation has stubbornly remained above the Fed’s 2% target.